sabinem/treehouse-python-techdegree/README.md

 ## Install
 1. Download the project on your computer
 2. Unzip and go into the newly established directory
-3. Install a virtual environment: `python3 -m venv mc_venv`
+3. Install a virtual environment: `python3 -m venv fa_venv`
-4. Activate the virtuale environment: `source mc_venv/bin/activate`
+4. Activate the virtuale environment: `source fa_venv/bin/activate`
 5. Install the requirements `pip install -r requirements.txt`

 ## Run the server